-Next Meeting: Tuesday, May 6
+Next Meeting: Tuesday, June 3

-The next Tucson Rose Society meeting will be held Tuesday, May 6 at the Tucson Botanical Gardens starting at 7 p.m..
-It will feature a PowerPoint presentation by veteran Tucson rose grower Lisa Bunker on the subject of Old Garden Roses.
+The next Tucson Rose Society meeting will be held Tuesday, June 3 at the Tucson Botanical Gardens starting at 7 p.m..
+It will feature a PowerPoint presentation by Diana Kilmer on the fascinating roses of New Zealand.
+Diana and her husband Walt traveled to New Zealand in 2007 and will share their rose odyssey which took them to a rose show and garden tour during their 30-day trip.
+It should be a fascinating talk!

-DATE: Tuesday, May 6 at 7 p.m
+DATE: Tuesday, June 3 at 7 p.m

 LOCATION: Tucson Botanical Gardens (2150 N. Alvernon Way), one block south of Grant and Alvernon on the east side of the street.